cwadge/junk-drawer/pipewire_tuning_guide.md

 sudo apt -t trixie-backports install wireplumber
 ```

-### Configuring a WirePlumber Lua
+### Configuring WirePlumber
 Now that we know what range or series of sample rates our card supports natively, we can apply it to WirePlumber.
+Depending on whether we're running version `<= 0.4` or `>=0.5`, we'll either need to create a Lua or a SPA-JSON config.

+#### For Old WirePlumber (0.4 or earlier)

-Create `~/.config/wireplumber/main.lua.d/` if it doesn't already exist (it didn't for me):
+Create `~/.config/wireplumber/main.lua.d/` if it doesn't already exist:

 ```bash
 mkdir -p ~/.config/wireplumber/main.lua.d/